Hygiene Procedures & Cleaning Guidance

 Failure to Comply may result in prosecution for violations of New York State Law.
 Certain additional actions may also be appropriate:

-- For students, it may also result in a referral to the Dean of Students Office for disciplinary action according to the student code of conduct and the amended housing license.
+- For students, it may also result in a referral to the Office of Student Rights and Responsibilities for disciplinary action according to the student code of conduct and the amended housing license.

 - For employees, it may result in referral to Human Resource Services for review and resolution in accordance with their collective bargaining agreement, including disciplinary action or termination.